AndBobsYourUncle/neural_security_system/README.md

     -t                        Optional.
 Probability threshold for detections.
     -iou_t                    Optional.
 Filtering intersection over union threshold for overlapping boxes.
     -auto_resize              Optional.
 Enable resizable input with support of ROI crop and auto resize.
-    -u "<mqtt_username>"    Required.
+    -mh "<mqtt_broker>"     Required.
+Username for the MQTT client -u "<mqtt_username>"    Required.
 Username for the MQTT client -p "<mqtt_password>"    Required.
 Password for the MQTT client -to "<human_timeout>"   Optional.
 Seconds between no people detected and MQTT publish.
 Default is 5 -tp "<topic>"           Required.
 Topic to publish the presence of humans.
+    -no_image                 Optional.
+Disables video out (for use as service)
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.